weisrc/wring/README.md

 ## Objective

-This library is mainly used to speedup async file I/O operations.
+This library is mainly used to speed up async file I/O operations.
 Turning this into a full-fledged async runtime is not the immediate main goal.

 ## Usage